-- c.
+c.
 Pope County Domestic Abuse Act Cases (DR): 100% of Pope County domestic relations cases in which there is a claim for relief under the Arkansas Domestic Abuse Act, Ark.
-Code Ann. §9-15-101 et. seq. shall be assigned to Division One. - d.
+Code Ann. §9-15-101 et. seq. shall be assigned to Division One.

+d.
 Civil Cases (CV): Pope, Johnson, and Franklin Counties: All civil property forfeiture actions filed pursuant to Ark.
-Code Ann. §5-64-505 or otherwise designated as property forfeitures on the cover sheet submitted to the Clerk at the time of filing. - e.
-Transfer of existing Civil (CV) Cases from Division One to Division Three and Division Four: On January 1, 2022, the existing and open civil cases assigned to Division One shall be transferred to Divisions Three and Four as if they had been originally assigned to those Divisions.
-One-half (1⁄2) of such cases shall be assigned to Division Three, and one-half (1⁄2) of such cases shall be assigned to Division Four.
+Code Ann. $\S5-64-505$ or otherwise designated as property forfeitures on the cover sheet submitted to the Clerk at the time of filing. e.
+Transfer of existing Civil (CV) Cases from Division One to Division Three and Division Four: On January 1, 2024, the existing and open civil cases assigned to Division One shall be transferred to Divisions Three and Four as if they had been originally assigned to those Divisions.
+One-half (1/2) of such cases shall be assigned to Division Four.

 The circuit clerk shall randomly assign these open cases to each Division as provided above.
-The Division One

-Judge may exempt individual cases from such reassignment by notice to the Clerk prior to reassignment (e.g., cases in which pretrial proceedings have occurred; cases that were transferred to Division One due to an earlier transfer or recusal; etc.), in which instance the cases exempted shall remain assigned to Division One.
+The Division One Judge may exempt individual cases from such reassignment by notice to the Clerk prior to reassignment (e.g., cases in which pretrial proceedings have occurred; cases that were transferred to Division One due to an earlier transfer or recusal; etc), in which instance the cases exempted shall remain assigned to Division One.
+2. CASE ASSIGNMENTS TO DIVISION TWO.

-2. Case Assignments to Division Two.

 The Circuit Judge for Division Two of the Fifth Judicial District shall be assigned the following case filings: